-Pearls Of Joy offers high caliber pearls at surprising prices.
+Pearls Of Joy offers high caliber pearl necklaces and pearl earrings at surprising prices.
 What Kevin doesn't offer is pushy sales staff and fancy displays in an expensive showroom.

 Canning found that by cutting overhead and 'leapfrogging' the standard supply channels he could offer a product comparable to luxury brands and reduce the cost by 80-percent.

 Pearls for 1/5th the price of tradition retail?

 Jewelry often has margins of 300%.
 That increases for luxury retailers where the customer also pays for the displays, carpeting, fancy wall prints and sales staff.
 "Our pricing model can create problems for the new client as they sometimes begin to wonder how quality can be so inexpensive", admits Canning.